 - Someone who can find out what the customer is up to.

 Once done, consider the person who inhabits the position.
-Do they have skills, abilities and a personality appropriate to the position and the customer?
+Do they have skills, abilities, and a personality appropriate to the position and the customer?
 If not, are they trainable?
-If not trainable, should they be replaced or reassigned to a customer that is more appropriate to their strengths?
+If not trainable, should they be replaced or reassigned to customers more suitable to their strengths?

-As the retailing community continues to shrink, the influence of a few superpowers is going to get greater.
-The health of a manufacturer may well hang on how well it understands and communicates with these customers.
+As the retailing community continues to shrink, the influence of a few superpowers will get greater.
+The health of a manufacturer may well hang on to how well it understands and communicates with these customers.
 Who is your ambassador?